technicallyty/hardhat/docs/guides/create-task.md

 Let’s go through the process of creating one to interact with a smart contract.

-Tasks in Hardhat are asynchronous JavaScript functions that get access to the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md), through which you get access to the configuration, parameters, programmatic access to other tasks and any objects plugins may have injected.
+Tasks in Hardhat are asynchronous JavaScript functions that get access to the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md).
+This allows you to access the configuration, parameters, and other tasks or objects that plugins may have injected.

-For our example we will use Web3.js to interact with our contracts, so we will install the [Web3.js plugin](https://github.com/nomiclabs/hardhat/tree/master/packages/hardhat-web3), which injects a Web3.js instance into the Hardhat environment:
+For our example, if we wish to use Web3.js to interact with our contracts, we will install the [Web3.js plugin](https://github.com/nomiclabs/hardhat/tree/master/packages/hardhat-web3), which injects a Web3.js instance into the Hardhat environment:

 ```
 npm install --save-dev @nomiclabs/hardhat-web3 web3